 Team safety officers report to and assist the Team Leader in accounting for all team members, and making sure the team takes safety precautions in transit and during response actions.
-Team Safety Officers must be able to step up to a Team Leader position if the Team Leader is not available.
+Team Safety Officers must be able to step up to the Team Leader position if the Team Leader is not available.

-NERT Position Description: Emergency Responder - Team Member, Damage Assessment
+NERT Position Description: Team Member, Damage Assessment